trebisky/sun380/README.md

 1. Rom - the bootrom
 2. hello - a first standalone demo
 3. mmu - standalone demo to dump the MMU
+4. lance - standalone test for the lance ethernet